junxit/us-congress-bills-113/metadata.md

 - 2014-06-26 — Senate amendment agreed to: Amendment SA 3442 agreed to in Senate by Unanimous Consent.
 - 2014-06-26 — Senate amendment proposed (on the floor): Amendment SA 3442 proposed by Senator Reid for Senator Boozman.(consideration: CR S4188; text: CR S4188)
 - 2014-06-26 — Senate amendment submitted
+- 2014-06-30 — Message on Senate action sent to the House.
+- 2014-07-03 — Received in the House.
+- 2014-07-03 — Referred to the House Committee on Armed Services.